-- Items sold online, or at a fair or venue, even as a hobby
+- Items sold online, or at a fair or other venue (even as a hobby)

 - Pension payments

-- Moving expenses due to relocating for a job, business, or military
+- Moving expenses due to job, business or military relocation

 - Student loan interest or tuition fees

-As you can see, it’s an important part of filing your taxes.
-If you itemize your deductions, it will lower your AGI, which lowers your taxable income.
+Itemizing your deductions will lower your AGI, which lowers your taxable income.
 Accurately reporting your AGI on the IRS Form 1040 determines your eligibility for claims on your tax return.
-The more claims you’re eligible for, the more money you’ll receive on your return.
+The more claims you’re eligible for, the more money may receive on your return.

-- Specific tax exemptions (e.g. homestead, disability, senior, or veteran)
+- Specific tax exemptions (homestead, disability, senior or veteran)